back search

 6. Lowers risk of edema

 Edema, or water retention, is a common problem during the second and third trimesters of pregnancy.
 Bananas are rich in potassium, which helps regulate fluid balance in the body, reduce water retention and swelling in the body, lowering the risk of edema.
+So, eating banana in pregnancy 3rd trimester can be a good decision.

-Why Avoid Banana During Pregnancy?
+Why to Avoid Banana During Pregnancy?

 1. Weight gain